What Is a Guideline? Definition, Examples, and How It Differs From a Policy (2026)

 Are guidelines legally binding?

-Should guidelines be in an employee handbook?
+Should guidelines be in the employee handbook?

 Can employees be disciplined for not following a guideline?